-Typically, people with norovirus infection develop diarrhea and abdominal pain and begin to vomit within 24 to 48 hours of exposure.
-Norovirus symptoms may last a few days, but most people recover completely without treatment.
-However, in some people — especially infants, older adults and people with underlying disease — vomiting and diarrhea can be severely dehydrating and require medical attention.
+Diarrhea, abdominal pain and vomiting typically begin 24 to 48 hours after exposure.
+Norovirus symptoms last one to three days, and most people recover completely without treatment.
+However, for some people — especially infants, older adults and people with underlying disease — vomiting and diarrhea can be severely dehydrating and require medical attention.

 Norovirus infection occurs most frequently in closed and crowded environments such as hospitals, nursing homes, schools and cruise ships.